carpentries-incubator/pangenomics/_episodes/01-introduction.md

 exercises: 10
 questions:
 - "What is a pangenome?"
-- "What are the components of a pangenome?
+- "What are the components of a pangenome?"
 objectives:
 - "Gain insights into the origin and significance of pangenomics, and comprehend its fundamental principles."
 - "Acquire a comprehensive understanding of pangenome structure, including the classification of pangenomes based on their element composition."
 keypoints:
 - "A **pangenome** encompasses the complete collection of genes found in all genomes within a specific group, typically a species."
 - "Comparing the complete genome sequences of all members within a clade allows for the construction of a pangenome."